Terms and Conditions

-In organising and managing study, volunteer and internship projects for both individuals and groups, CISaustralia, its partners, agents, employees and staff give notice that they act solely on behalf of and for the benefit of the participants, on the express agreement that CISaustralia shall not be liable, financially or otherwise, for non-performance or unsatisfactory service; for the injury to persons including death; for loss of or damage to property; for accident or delay; and/or for expenses arising from strikes, weather, quarantine, sickness, government regulation, civil unrest or war; or from any act or omission of CISaustralia agents or employees and/or airline, mail services, rail, bus company, vehicle rental entity, hotel, restaurant or other supplier of service.
+In organising and managing study, volunteer and internship programs for participants on both individual and group programs, CISaustralia, its partners, agents, employees and staff give notice that they act solely on behalf of and for the benefit of the student participants, on the express agreement that CISaustralia shall not be liable, financially or otherwise, for non-performance or unsatisfactory service; for the injury to persons including death; for loss of or damage to property; for accident or delay; and/or for expenses arising from strikes, weather, quarantine, sickness, pandemic and epidemic, government regulation (including border closure), civil unrest or war; or from any act or omission of CISaustralia agents or employees and/or airline, mail services, rail, bus company, vehicle rental entity, hotel, restaurant or other supplier of service.
 By agreeing to these Terms and Conditions, participants assume all of these risks and agree to indemnify CISaustralia, its officers, directors, partners, program providers and employees harmless for any and all liability that may arise in connection with participation in a CISaustralia program.

-In particular for volunteer programs, participants accept that they will be subjected to various physical and emotional demands and accept that the standard of living, including food, hygiene, safety and accommodation in the relevant country, may be below the general standards of their own country.
-The participant also understands that certain risks may arise, including, but not limited to, hazards of travelling in remote areas; travel by automobile, van, bus, plane, boat, train or any other means of conveyance; the forces of nature; civil disturbances; national or international conflicts; terrorism; arbitrary itinerary changes made by foreign governments or vendors; dive related accidents; boat accidents; interacting with dangerous wildlife; personal injury or illness from the local environment; exposure to potential harmful/hazardous materials; limited access to safety equipment; accident or illness in remote locations without immediate evacuation or medical facilities; or negligent acts of third parties.
-The participant asserts that they know, understand and appreciate these and other risks inherent in the program, agrees that participation is completely voluntary and assumes all associated risk.
+For all CISaustralia programs, participants accept that they may be subjected to various physical and emotional demands and accept that the standard of living, including food, hygiene, safety and accommodation in the relevant country they agree to visit, may be different and below the general standards of their own country.
+The participant also understands that certain risks may arise, including, but not limited to, hazards of travelling in remote areas; travel by automobile, van, bus, plane, boat, train or any other means of conveyance; the forces of nature; civil disturbances; national or international conflicts; terrorism; arbitrary itinerary changes made by foreign governments or vendors; pandemics and epidemics, dive related accidents; boat accidents; interacting with dangerous wildlife; personal injury or illness from the local environment; exposure to potential harmful/hazardous materials; limited access to safety equipment; accident or illness in remote locations without immediate evacuation or medical facilities; or negligent acts of third parties.
+Participants also understand and accept that the location or destination that they will visit may have different customs, standards, laws and risks to which they may not be accustomed.
+The participant asserts that they know, understand and appreciate these and all other risks inherent in the program, agrees that participation is completely voluntary and assumes all associated risk.

 CISaustralia shall have no responsibility for any activities undertaken by the participant outside the scope of those directly relating to the program, including activities which may have been recommended by CISaustralia staff or its partners.